 Rocking a pair of eco-friendly sunglasses makes you look cool, no matter the season.
 It’s not just about looks, though: Choosing a sustainable option can also help protect you and the planet.

-According to the Cleveland Clinic, failing to protect your eyes from the sun’s harmful rays now can harm your vision later.
-That’s why ophthalmologists recommend choosing eco-friendly sunglasses that don’t just look cool, but keep you safe in the process.
+According to the Cleveland Clinic, failing to protect your eyes from the sun’s harmful rays now can harm your vision later (don’t forget to protect your skin while you’re at it).
+That’s why ophthalmologists recommend choosing eco-friendly sunglasses that don’t just look great, but keep you safe in the process.

 Between the protection and high-quality sustainable materials, these nine pairs of eco-friendly sunglasses won’t disappoint.
 They’re cute, effective, and ready to be worn all year long.